 The Board of Education does not condone any form of initiation or harassment, known as hazing, as part of any school sponsored student activity.
 No student, coach, sponsor, volunteer, or district employee shall plan, direct, encourage, assist, or engage in any hazing activity.
 The Board encourages students who have been subjected to hazing to promptly report such incidents to the building principal.
 District administrators shall promptly investigate all complaints of hazing and administer appropriate discipline to any individual who violates this policy.

-Derry Area School District (Board Approved - May 5, 2016) CHILD ABUSE Policy No. 806 recognition and reporting of child abuse in order to comply with the Child Protective Services Law and the School Code.
+Derry Area School District (Board Approved - May 5, 2016) CHILD ABUSE Policy No. 806

 CHILD ABUSE Policy No. 806